01 Feb Can Biometrics Increase Safety in the NHS?

 With an increase in concern over safety procedures across the industry, healthcare professionals are called upon to use ID cards and pin entry systems for both physical access and access to patient’s data.
 However, ID and swipe cards are by nature, inherently flawed; cards can easily be lost, stolen or shared – causing potentially serious security breaches, whilst also demanding reoccurring costs for replacement.
 Many argue that the answer to these issues is found in biometric security systems.

-Biometric technology has been implemented into the healthcare industry for many years now, with the United States being the first prominent market place to introduce the technology to everyday work practices.
+Biometric technology has been implemented in the healthcare industry for many years now, with the United States being the first prominent marketplace to introduce the technology to everyday work practices.
 So what are biometrics?
 Biometrics are the measurable factors related to human characteristics.
 Using unique physiological reference points to identify an individual such as fingerprints, DNA or the iris.
 The identifiable characteristic data is mostly associated with security because biometric traits provide a higher, more secure level of authentication, where special characteristics are unique to the individual.
-Fingerprints were one of the earliest forms of biometric data and continues to be one of the most commonly used forms of biometric identification.
-Biometrics in the Healthcare industry are primarily used to govern access to private, or restricted areas, and to help provide controllable access to high value resources such as medicines, equipment or research areas.
+Fingerprints were one of the earliest forms of biometric data and continue to be one of the most commonly used forms of biometric identification.
+Biometrics in the Healthcare industry are primarily used to govern access to private, or restricted areas, and to help provide controllable access to high-value resources such as medicines, equipment or research areas.

 The use of biometrics can severely lower the possibility of a patients details being stolen by reducing the reliance on secondary credentials that can be easily stolen or shared, such as passwords or ID cards.
 The use of biometric log in’s for nurses, doctors and other healthcare staff has also proven to increase efficiency and alleviate the time spent for IT personal recovering forgotten passwords and log in details.
 Simply scanning a finger is arguably quicker than typing out lengthy passwords but also safer.
 Fingerprints are all unique to the individual, biometric fingerprint readers can connect with access control systems allow certain restrictions to be placed on individuals within the workplace.

 About the author: Shaun Oakes is the Managing Director at ievo Ltd, a North East based manufacturer of biometric fingerprint readers.
-Shaun started the company in early 2009, having previously working within the sector at Director level, with the aim to deliver biometric products for real world deployment.
+Shaun started the company in early 2009, having previously worked within the sector at Director level, with the aim to deliver biometric products for real-world deployment.

 For further information on using biometric technology within your organisation, contact ievo Ltd on 0191 296 3623 or visit www.ievoreader.com